 percent performance in Dhrystone then I'd recommend finding a better

 I also explicitly recommend that users do not try to backport the various patches to fix this bug themselves and instead wait for us to completely verify these bug fixes and add them to our backport branches.
-The workarounds above are really the right thing to do even without the bug, and due to the subtly of what's going on here you're more likely to end up introducing a bug than fixing one.
+The workarounds above are really the right thing to do even without the bug, and due to the subtlety of what's going on here, you're more likely to end up introducing a bug than fixing one.